-The tectonic shifts in geopolitical alignments haven’t slowed, nor has the broad direction of movement changed.
+The shifts in geopolitical alignments haven’t slowed, nor has the broad direction of movement changed.
 China and Russia’s gravitational pull is slowly drawing in a disparate group of nations, all in their different ways eager to lessen US influence.

-And then there’s the economic storm clouds just over the horizon: gross overindebtedness; persistent imbalances; central banks and governments fighting symptoms rather than causes; looming demographic shifts; and so on ad nauseam.
+And then there’s the economic storm clouds massing just over the horizon: gross overindebtedness; persistent imbalances; central banks and governments fighting symptoms rather than causes; looming demographic shifts; and so on ad nauseam.

 Interesting times, certainly.

-As for me, I simply haven’t felt any desire lately to comment on these developments, fascinating though they are.
+As for me, I haven’t felt any desire lately to comment on these developments, fascinating though they are.
 Whether that will change any time soon, I don’t know.
 So, for the moment, sayonara.